 |character as the separator, to get a list of tokens.
 The first token of the string is a timestamp and the second one is the signature.

 The signed_payload string is created by concatenating:

-Compute an HMAC with the SHA256 hash function.
-Use the webhook shared secret as the key, and use the signed_payload string as the message.
+Compute HMAC with SHA256 hash function.
+Use shared secret (ask your Org Admin) as the key and signed_payload string as the message.

 try: timestamp, signature = request.headers['Verkada-Signature'].split('|') except KeyError: raise ApiError(message='Missing signature', code=400) # Check if request was sent in last minute if time.time() - int(timestamp) > 60: raise ApiError(message='Expired', code=403) to_hash = b'|'.join((request.get_data() or b'', timestamp.encode())) if not compare_digest(signature.encode(), hmac.new( shared_secret, msg=to_hash, digestmod=hashlib.sha256 ).hexdigest().encode()): raise ApiError(message='Invalid signature', code=403)